mali-arslan/ChanCOPter/README.md

 #ChanCOPter

 ## Usage
-Clone or download the repository and run:
+Clone or download the repository and inside the directory you cloned/downloaded into, run:

 `./installChanCOPter`